Humphrey could make big splash with new pool features

 He said, “If they want to repair it, we will give them options to bring it up to standards and give them the cost and possible layout for a new pool.”

-Henke said the study also will address how to raise money for a new pool and will address the possibility of using grants, although he said that is a small amount.
+Henke said the study also would address how to raise money for a new pool and the possibility of using grants, although he said that is a small amount.

 Most new pools, he said, are financed through sales tax, property tax, grants or private donations.